-1. Name of Traveler: Eric Swalwell 2.
+1. Name of Traveler: Yardena Wolf 2.
 Sponsor(s) who will be paying or providing in-kind support for the trip: Center Forward 3.
 City and State OR Foreign Country of Travel: Middleburg, VA a.
 Date of Departure: Friday, March 22, 2024 Date of Return: Sunday, March 24, 2024 b.
 Yes No Will you be extending the trip at your personal expense?
 If yes, list dates at personal expense: 5. a.
-Yes No Will you be accompanied by a family member at the sponsor's expense?
-If yes: (I) Name of Accompanying Family Member: Brittany Swalwell (2) Relationship to Traveler: Spouse Child Other (specify): (3) Yes No Accompanying Family Member is at least 18 years of age?
+Yes \int No \int Will you be accompanied by a family member at the sponsor's expense?
+If yes: (1) Name of Accompanying FamilyMember: (2) Relationship to Traveler: Spouse Other (specify): (3) Yes No Accompanying Family Member is at least 18 years of age?
 6. a.
 Yes Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored by an entity that employs a registered federal lobbyist or a foreign agent)? b.
 If yes, and you are requesting lodging for two nights, explain why the second night is warranted: 7.
 Yes No Primary Trip Sponsor Form is attached, including agenda, invitation, invitee list, and any other attachments and Additional Sponsor Forms.
 NOTE: The agenda should show the traveler's individual schedule, including departure and arrival times and identify the specific events in which the traveler will be participating.
 8. Explain why participation in the trip is connected to the traveler's individual official or representational duties.
 Staff should include their job title and how the activities on the itinerary relate to their duties.
-As a Member of the House Criticial Materials Caucus, Congressman Swalwell will speak to the importance of on supply chains for critical materials which will be important to the scheduled discussion on "Balancing Competing Legislative Priorities" as Banking Member on the Homeland Subcommittee on Cybersecurity an Infrastructure Protection he can speak to how artificial intelligence is addressed in that same discussion.
-Finally, he can gain insight from the panel discussion on voters' attitudes towards bipartisanship and the perceived effiency of government.
-9. Yes No I Is the traveler aware of any registered federal lobbyists or foreign agents involved in planning, organizing, requesting, or arranging the trip?
-10. For staff travelers, to be completed by your employing Member: ADVANCED AUTHORIZATION OF EMPLOYEE TRAVEL di: tra thereby authorize the individual named above, an employee of the U.S. House of Representatives who works under my rect supervision, to accept expenses for the trip described in this request.
-I have determined that the above-described evel is in connection with my employee's official duties and that acceptance of these expenses will not create the pearance that the employee is using public office for private gain.
-Si gnature of Employing Member: Date:
+As a Chief of Staff to a Member that is on the House Committee on Homeland Security and the House Judiciary Committe, Yardena Welf can previde insight on artificial intelligence that will be valuable to the scheduled breakout discussion on that issue as it relates to legislative priorities.
+Due to her role she can also gain valuable insight from the scheduled panel discussion on research of bipartisanship and the perceived efficiency of govvernment as a whole. ۵ Yes No Is the traveler aware of any registered federal lobbyists or foreign agents involved in ۶. planning, organizing, requesting, or arranging the trip?
+10. For staff travelers, to be completed by your employing Member: ADVANCED AUTHORIZATION OF EMPLOYEE TRAVEL dir tra ereby authorize the individual named above, an employee of the U.S. House of Representatives who works under my ect supervision, to accept expenses for the trip described in this request.
+I have determined that the above-described vel is in connection with my employee's official duties and that acceptance of these expenses will not create the pearance that the employee is using public office for private gain.
+Sig gnature of Employing Member: